charliethompson217/koffie/README.md

 # setup
 1. You need to get a cookie from spotify's web client inorder to use this app.
 A detailed guide can be found [here](https://github.com/akashrchandran/syrics/wiki/Finding-sp_dc)
-2. Paste the cookie in the SpotifyConfig file
+  - Paste the cookie in the SpotifyConfig file

+2. You also need a paid Apple developer account to build this app